natalieagus/50033/docs/03-toddlers/audio-management.md

 #### Send Effect

 Now the final thing to do is to Send an input to this Duck Volume effect, which is the source that can cause this audio group’s volume to duck.
 Add a new group called Player Dies under SFX and add the Send effect.
-Select **Background Sound** as its Receive target and set its send level to 0.00 dB (so the background sound unit can receive the full amount of Player Dies SFX output).
+Select **Background Music** as its Receive target and set its send level to 0.00 dB (so the Background Music unit can receive the full amount of Player Dies SFX output).

 <ImageCard path={require("./images/audio-management/2023-08-16-17-42-02.png").default} widthPercentage="100%"/>